jxtngx/intro-to-post-training/README.md

 ## Lora finetuning workflow

+> [!IMPORTANT]
+> this example is best ran on CUDA compatible devices, including consumer hardware in the RTX family of devices

 ### Setup a virtual environment

 If running locally or in a compute cloud other than Lightning AI, we will need to create a new Python environment with the following steps in terminal: